-BtoB member Peniel to undergo surgery after rupturing his Achilles tendon
+BtoB member Peniel shares health update following surgery

-BtoB member Peniel will be going on a temporary hiatus to undergo surgery for his ruptured Achilles tendon.
+BtoB member Peniel has shared an update following a surgery to repair his ruptured Achilles tendon.

 - READ MORE: Girls’ Generation – ‘Forever 1’ review: K-pop’s most illustrious girl group prove why they’re timeless and boundless

-On August 12, Korean music label CUBE Entertainment issued a statement via its website announcing the temporary pause in Peniel’s scheduled activities as a result of the injury.
+This follows an August 12 announcement from CUBE Entertainment which broke the news of the idol’s injury and resulting pause in his scheduled activities.
 “On the evening of August 10, Peniel injured his ankle while exercising, and he was taken to the hospital, where he received thorough examination and emergency treatment,” the statement read, according to translations by Soompi.

 “The results of his examination showed that he had ruptured his Achilles tendon, and the doctor’s opinion was that he needed surgery.
-Accordingly, he has decided to undergo surgery today (August 12),” wrote the label.
+Accordingly, he has decided to undergo surgery today (August 12),” wrote the label at the time.
 “As we believe that our artist’s health should be our top priority above all else, Peniel will inevitably be going on a temporary hiatus from activities, and we have decided that he will be focusing on recovering from his injury.”

 CUBE Entertainment clarified that Peniel will be absent from both group activities with BtoB as well as from his individual activities until his ankle has healed.
 “We apologise for giving fans and many others cause for concern.
 We will do our utmost to help Peniel recover,” CUBE concluded.